mlynch/mlynch.github.com/_posts/2016-08-21-film-photography.markdown

 Film feels like the first kind of traditional "art" passion I've ever had.
 Digital never felt like that to me, and I never had to spend much time with my digital photos beyond filtering through the thousands of duplicates I rattled off.
 Digital photography is certainly an artful medium, but I personally don't see myself as an artist with my digital photography.

 To be fair, I still thoroughly enjoy digital, but I see it as a tool for those moments when resolution and pixel perfection are a must.
 For example, you can bet that I'll be shooting the first moments of my son's birth with my digital Fujifilm!
 What I found with film, though, was a pretty shocking realization that technical details like megapixels really don't matter in photography apart from supporting large format prints.
+I had to come up with a new framework for understanding the quality of a photo, and film fit perfectly within that.

 Beyond nostalgia and workflow, I love the colors of film and the qualities of the bokeh effect.
 The colors are what I always want my digital photos to look like, but which I cannot really reproduce in Lightroom or VSCO.
 The bokeh is just wonderful, likely accentuated by the grain structure of most films, and film was just *made* for it.
 In my head all my photos, digital or otherwise, want to look like film!